Sweet Potato Pancakes

 • Baking powder.
 This helps the pancakes become light and fluffy.

 • Spices.
-Salt, cinnamon, and nutmeg.
+I’m keeping it simple with salt, cinnamon, and nutmeg.

 • Apple cider vinegar.
 This reacts with the baking powder, helping the pancakes rise and fluff up.